Becksteinlab/lammps/doc/src/fix_graphics_arrows.rst

 atoms in the fix group across all arrows to *dump image* so that they are included in the rendered image.

+The color of the arrows is by default that of the atoms when using color styles "type" or "element".
+With color style "const" the default value of "white" can be changed using :doc:`dump_modify fcolor <dump_image>`.
+Similarly, the transparency follows the atom type or can be changed for color style "const" with *dump\_modify ftrans*\ .

-The *fflag1* setting of *dump image fix* are currently ignored.
+The *fflag1* and *fflag2* settings of *dump image fix* are currently ignored.

-and *fflag2* setting of *dump image fix* is used as an adjustment to the radius of the rendered sphere.
-Since the radius is already determined by this fix, it is recommended to set this flag to 0.0.

 Restart, fix_modify, output, run start/stop, minimize info
 ==========================================================